Bernard Quatermass: History

 Nigel Kneale conceived the character of Quatermass in 1953, when he was assigned in his capacity as a BBC television staff drama writer to create a new six-part serial to run on Saturday nights in July and August.
 Kneale initially named his leading character Professor Charlton, but during the writing process decided he wanted something more striking and memorable.

 A native of the Isle of Man, Kneale was inspired by the fact that surnames beginning with "Qu" were common on the island.
 The eventual name was picked from a London telephone directory; there was a family by that name who traded as fruiterers in the city's East End.
+In 1955, the Evening News interviewed the one Quatermass in the telephone book - Sidney Quatermass, aged 80 - who reported that he had been surprised, but enjoyed watching his namesake on television.
 The surname has its origins as a measurement of land assigned in the division of England by the Normans following their conquest of the country under William the Conqueror in 1066.
-The Professor's first name, Bernard, was in honour of the astronomer Bernard Lovell, founder of the Jodrell Bank observatory.
+The Professor's first name, Bernard, was in honour of the astronomer Bernard Lovell, founder of the Jodrell Bank Observatory in Cheshire, England.